Spring Breakers: Plot

-Alien arms the girls with pink ski masks and shotguns, taking them to his pool where the girls ask him to play something inspiring on the piano.
-So they sing Britney Spears' "Everytime," while a montage plays of them performing several armed robberies.
-While in Alien's car they are approached by Big Arch and another member of his gang who threaten them and execute a drive-by shooting, wounding Cotty in the process.
-Alien promises to retaliate, but a traumatized Cotty comes to her senses and chooses to follow in Faith's footsteps, returning home.
+Alien arms the girls with pink ski masks and shotguns and takes them to his pool, where the girls ask him to play something inspiring on the piano.
+They sing Britney Spears' "Everytime", while a montage plays of them performing several armed robberies.
+While in Alien's car, they are approached by Big Arch and another member of his gang who threaten them and execute a drive-by shooting, wounding Cotty in the process.
+Alien promises to retaliate, but a traumatized Cotty comes to her senses and chooses to return to college.
 Brit and Candy stay behind and have three-way sex with Alien in his pool.
-The three of them decide to take revenge on Big Arch.
+The three decide to take revenge on Big Arch.
 In a flashforward, the two girls call home, promising to work harder and become better people.

-Back in the present, the three travel in a motorboat to Big Arch's mansion.
+In the present, the three take a motorboat to Big Arch's mansion.
 After they dock at the pier, Alien is immediately shot and killed by one of Big Arch's guards.
-Brit and Candy carry on, killing Big Arch's gang before finally confronting and killing Big Arch himself.
-During the assault and its aftermath, the camera pans over the dead bodies of Big Arch's gang while the girls speak in a voice-over, first heard earlier in the film, describing the beach's beauty and musing that they have discovered who they truly are.
-Brit and Candy, silent and wearing pensive, ambiguous expressions, drive home in Big Arch's Lamborghini.
+Brit and Candy carry on, killing the rest of the members before confronting and killing Big Arch.
+The camera pans over the dead bodies of Big Arch's gang while the girls speak in a voice-over, first heard earlier in the film, describing the beach's beauty and musing that they have discovered who they truly are.
+Brit and Candy, silent and wearing pensive, ambiguous expressions, drive to college in Big Arch's Lamborghini.
 A final flashback shows the two girls kissing Alien's dead body before departing.